-Council will continue to develop systems and programs to effectively utilise the data and information gathered.
-Smart infrastructure improves the efficiency, reliability, delivery and maintenance of infrastructure and essential services; Smart Precincts are making community precincts more liveable, productive, sustainable and safe; Smart Services deliver community-focussed local government services; and Smart Planning and design build adaptable and resilient cities through improved land use, strategic planning and governance.
+Council will continue to develop systems and programs Council and the community on development and to effectively utilise the data and information implementation of capital works programs. gathered.
+Smart infrastructure improves the efficiency, This makes best use of available funds where reliability, delivery and maintenance of infrastructure intervention (repairs, replacement or upgrading) is and essential services; Smart Precincts are making required and is not based simply on the age of the asset. community precincts more liveable, productive, sustainable and safe; Smart Services deliver With an ongoing focus on environmental, as well community-focussed local government services; as financial sustainability, Council will continue to and Smart Planning and design build adaptable and upgrade lighting in public places, with \$330,000 to resilient cities through improved land use, strategic be expended within parks, open spaces and identified planning and governance. dark spots.
+The immediate and long-term benefits